dmorl/MichiganHospitalData/README.md

 * Column: AH
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Elastomeric Respirator Filters"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report

 Elasto_Resp
 * Column: AI
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Elastomeric Respirator"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported in the aggregate variable "Respirators_TOT"

 PAPR_Batteries
 * Column: AJ
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPR Batteries"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report

 PAPR_Filters
 * Column: AK
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPR Filters"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
 * Missing values reason: This value may be missing if it is not provided in the report

 PAPRs
 * Column: AL
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPRs"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable is now reported in the aggregate variable "Respirators_TOT"

 CAPRs
 * Column: AM
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "CAPRs"
 * Values: Integer
-* DateRange: 2020-04-11 through xxxx-xx-xx
+* DateRange: 2020-04-11 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />

-Gloves
+Note: This variable may now be reported in the aggregate variable "EyeProtect_TOT"

+Respirators_TOT
 * Column: AN
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Gloves"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "PAPR/Other Respirators"
 * Values: Integer
+* DateRange: 2020-08-06 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now aggregate previously reported variables "Elasto_Resp" and "PAPRs"

+Gloves
+* Column: AO
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Exam Gloves (single)"
+* Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: Appeared as "Gloves" from 2020-04-02 through 2020-08-03, "Exam Gloves (single)" from 2020-08-06 onwards

 Coveralls
-* Column: AO
+* Column: AP
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Coveralls"
 * Values: Integer
-* DateRange: 2020-04-02 through xxxx-xx-xx
+* DateRange: 2020-04-02 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported either in the aggregate variable "Gowns_TOT" or "GownsReuse_TOT"

 Isolation_Gowns
-* Column: AP
+* Column: AQ
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Isolation Gowns"
 * Values: Integer
-* DateRange: 2020-04-02 through xxxx-xx-xx
+* DateRange: 2020-04-02 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported either in the aggregate variable "Gowns_TOT" or "GownsReuse_TOT"

 Surgical_Gowns
-* Column: AQ
+* Column: AR
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Gowns"
 * Values: Integer
-* DateRange: 2020-04-02 through xxxx-xx-xx
+* DateRange: 2020-04-02 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported either in the aggregate variable "Gowns_TOT" or "GownsReuse_TOT"

 Surgical_Masks
-* Column: AR
+* Column: AS
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Masks Facemasks"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Surgical Mask"
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: Appeared as "Surgical Masks Facemasks" from 2020-04-02 through 2020-08-03, "Surgical Mask" from 2020-08-06 onwards

 N95_Masks
-* Column: AS
+* Column: AT
-* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "N95 Respirator Masks"
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "N95 Masks"
 * Values: Integer
 * DateRange: 2020-04-02 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: Appeared as "N95 Respirator Masks" from 2020-04-02 through 2020-08-03, "N95 Masks" from 2020-08-06 onwards

 Shields
-* Column: AT
+* Column: AU
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Face Shields"
 * Values: Integer
-* DateRange: 2020-04-03 through xxxx-xx-xx
+* DateRange: 2020-04-03 through 2020-08-03
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported in the aggregate variable "EyeProtect_TOT"

 Goggles
-* Column: AU
+* Column: AV
 * Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Goggles"
 * Values: Integer
+* DateRange: 2020-04-03 through 2020-08-03
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now be reported in the aggregate variable "EyeProtect_TOT"

+EyeProtect_TOT
+* Column: AW
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Eye Protection"
+* Values: Integer
+* DateRange: 2020-08-06 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now aggregate previously reported variables "CAPRs", "Shields", and "Goggles"

+Gowns_TOT
+* Column: AX
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Gowns"
+* Values: Integer
+* DateRange: 2020-08-06 through xxxx-xx-xx
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns"

+GownsReuse_TOT
+* Column: AY
+* Description: Data from the Statewide Available PPE Tracking for COVID-19 table, variable "Launderable Gowns"
+* Values: Integer
-* DateRange: 2020-04-03 through xxxx-xx-xx
+* DateRange: 2020-08-06 through xxxx-xx-xx
-* Missing values reason: This value may be missing if it is not provided in the report
+* Missing values reason: This value may be missing if it is not provided in the report <br />
+Note: This variable may now aggregate previously reported variables "Coveralls", "Isolation_Gowns", and "Surgical_Gowns"

 Reporting_Capacity
-* Column: AV
+* Column: AZ
 * Description: Total response rate for the Statewide Hospital Capacity Report for COVID-19 table
 * Values: Percentage
 * Missing values reason: This value may be missing if it is not provided in the report

 Reporting_PPE
-* Column: AW
+* Column: BA
 * Description: Total response rate for the Statewide Available PPE Tracking for COVID-19 table
 * Values: Percentage
 * Missing values reason: This value may be missing if it is not provided in the report

 Notes
-* Column: AX
+* Column: BB
 * Description: Additional notes provided underneath the tables
 * Values: String
 * Missing values reason: This value may be missing if it is not provided in the report

 Link
-* Column: AY
+* Column: BC
 * Description: Link to the archival version of the tabular data, through the Wayback Machine Internet Archive
 * Values: URL
 * Missing values reason: This value may be missing if it is not provided in the report